This might be inconvenient

 My function was to provide a window into how normal humans interact with machines and software, test software, and represent Engineering / Development / QA in meetings with people, my less socially adapted colleagues considered rabid chimpanzees.

 After particularly difficult meetings with normal humans, it was bliss to return to emotionless labs where all that was required of me, was to analyze binary logic.
-Something worked or it didn’t.
+Something worked or it didn’t, there were no shades of grey.

 Most of the developers I worked with, appreciated my ability to stand in with the “Normies” for them.
 Equally, they understood that dealing with the cacophony of “Normie” feelings and demands in meetings was exhausting and could intuit my status with a glance.
-They left me be until I’d recharged in the protected and rarified energy of the engineering labs.
+They kindly let me be after meetings until I’d recharged in the protected and rarified energy of the engineering labs.

 HR departments hate engineering departments.
-HR creates a party atmosphere for a company event, they have streamers, and BBQ food, give out little trinket awards, expect everyone to enjoy over amplified music in a corporate parking lot and they call this team building.
+HR feels unappreciated when they create a party atmosphere for a company event, they have streamers, balloons, BBQ, and give out little trinket awards.
+They expect everyone to enjoy over amplified music in a corporate parking lot and they call this “Team Building”.

 Engineers and Developers see it this way.
 Parking is not possible in our usual spot.
 Will be late to the morning status meeting.
 Free food > food in lunch bag.
 Cold packs in lunch bag will not last the entire day.
 Alternate cold storage will be required, lunch bag will serve as dinner tonight.
-11:30 HR function, most of development pod will file out, grab free food & drink, then go back to desks where there is adequate seating and temperature is optimal.
-Suboptimal music playing in parking lot will be a distraction, headphones required.
+11:30 HR function, most of development pod will file out, grab free food & drink, then return to desks where there is adequate seating and temperature is optimal, plastic Chinese awards insignificant.
+Suboptimal music playing in parking lot = distraction, headphones required.
 Metallica playlist available.
 Fourth order equations for project must be programmed in C or Assembly to be effective.
 Consult with Alan to determine which path is likely to produce best outcome.

-When the “Team Building” event begins, HR expects, and I’ve seen in some cases, demands that all employees remain in the designated party area.
+When the “Team Building” event begins, HR expects, and I’ve seen in some cases, demands, (HR really likes to use the word “Mandatory”), that all employees remain in the designated “Party Area”.
 Their “logic” is to promote interaction between all departments.

 Often the software QA group forms a protective picket line between the “Normies” and the Engineering / Development staff.
 It’s sort of a QA thing, we like our Engineering / Development colleagues and know them well enough to understand social interactions may not be comfortable or pleasant for many of them.
 We’re tribal and protect our own.